jintonic/mingle/README.md

 - The `cmake --install` command will install the `mingle` executable to the `bin/` directory of your Geant4 installation path (detected during the `cmake -B build` step) based on the settings in [CMakeLists.txt](CMakeLists.txt).
 This saves you a manual configuration step.
 Since a successful Geant4 installation already requires its `bin/` folder to be in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) (usually via the [geant4.sh][post_installation] or [geant4.bat][post_installation] setup scripts), `mingle` becomes globally available immediately.
 You can simply type `mingle` from any directory in your terminal to start the application.

 ## Guided Development

 There are two primary ways to teach a complex software framework like Geant4.
 The first is to disassemble a finished, feature-complete application to see how it works.
 However, for a beginner, this "reverse engineering" often feels like trying to learn how an engine works by looking at a fully assembled car.
 The second way, and the one MinGLE adopts, is to evolve the code step-by-step.
 By building the application one component at a time, you see the specific necessity of every line of code as it is added.
 This "bottom-up" approach ensures that you are never overwhelmed by boilerplate, as each stage introduces exactly one new concept.

 To facilitate this step-by-step journey, MinGLE utilizes two core features of the [Git][] version control system: branches and tags.
-Think of a branch as a living workspace dedicated to a specific topic, like [ui](https://github.com/jintonic/mingle/tree/ui) or [physics](https://github.com/jintonic/mingle/tree/physics).
-It is a place where code is active and can be modified.
-A tag is like a high-resolution "snapshot" or a "version", like [v0](https://github.com/jintonic/mingle/releases/tag/v0).
+Think of a branch as a living workspace dedicated to a specific topic, like [ui][] or [physics][] It is a place where code is active and can be modified.
+A tag is like a high-resolution "snapshot" or a "version", like [v0][].
 It marks a specific moment in time when that stage was perfectly finished and tested.

 In a typical Geant4 example, the source code contains hundreds of lines of boilerplate.
 In `MinGLE`'s guided development roadmap built with Git branches and tags,
-- each branch (e.g., [ui](https://github.com/jintonic/mingle/tree/ui)) represents a learning milestone associated with a specific Geant4 component, and
+- each branch (e.g., [ui][]) represents a learning milestone associated with a specific Geant4 component, and
-- each tag (e.g., [v0](https://github.com/jintonic/mingle/releases/tag/v0)) marks a stable, working version of that milestone:
+- each tag (e.g., [v0][]) marks a stable, working version of that milestone:

 | Stage | Milestone | Branch | Tag | Focus |
 | :--- | :--- | :--- | :--- | :--- |